-177. It is important that students who may be eligible for DSAs know that they are available.
-The Welsh Ministers have published a supplement to 'Student finance - new full-time students 2014/15' and 'Student finance - Continuing full-time students 2014/15' which offers guidance on allowances for disabled students.
-The booklet 'Extra help - Disabled Students' Allowances in 2014/15' is available by calling the free information line on 0800 731 9133.
-'Extra help - Disabled Students' Allowances in 2014/15' can also be downloaded from the website: www.studentfinancewales.co.uk
+159. It is important that students who may be eligible for DSAs know that they are available.
+The Welsh Ministers have published a supplement to 'Student finance - new full-time students 2016/17' and 'Student finance - Continuing full-time students 2016/17' which offers guidance on allowances for disabled students.
+The booklet 'Extra help - Disabled Students' Allowances in 2016/17' is available by calling the free information line on 0800 731 9133 or by text phone on 0800 328 8988.
+'Extra help - Disabled Students' Allowances in 2016/17' can also be downloaded from the website: www.studentfinancewales.co.uk